 The Portofino Tower condominium where the altercation took place.
 Gross has defended his actions, claiming he was trying to protect himself from coronavirus in line with the building's rules around social distancing that allow only two people in the elevators at a time

+Grieco also said both Gross and his wife have pre-existing health conditions which make them especially vulnerable to the virus.
 Miami-Dade County does not have any specific emergency orders around the number of people who can occupy elevators at one time and has left it up to individual facilities to set rules.

 'Law enforcement made a huge mistake today by arresting someone for essentially protecting himself.
-In this world of COVID, every human being right now is a loaded weapon,' Grieco told NBC Miami
+In this world of COVID, every human being right now is a loaded weapon,' Grieco told NBC Miami.

 Gross's attorney also blasted law enforcement for bringing the elderly man into a jail - environments which are known to be hotbeds for COVID-19 due to their cramped conditions.